Bohemia (rapper): Career

 He performed the title track for Warner Bros film Chandni Chowk To China, appearing in the film with Akshay Kumar and Deepika Padukone.
 A few months later, he also performed the title track for another film featuring Akshay Kumar, 8 x 10 Tasveer.
 In 2011, he gave a song as a present to Akshay Kumar for his first Hollywood production Breakaway.

 In May 2012, Sony Music India signed Bohemia.
 As part of the association, Sony Music managed his music albums, launches and shows under its management program.
 In September 2012, he released his fourth studio album Thousand Thoughts.

 In 2013, it won Best Non-Resident Punjabi Album award at PTC Punjabi Music Awards.
 At the Coke Studio Sessions, he was the first rap artist, appearing in their fifth season where he performed three songs.
 Bohemia has also recorded a collaboration with Sonu Kakkar and Jamaican American artist Sean Kingston.

 In 2015, Bohemia & J.Hind launched their own music label Kali Denali Music.
 Bohemia has since departed the company & J.Hind is currently the CEO.
 Bohemia appeared in XXL magazine in New York.

 In 2017, Bohemia released his fifth studio album Skull & Bones: The Final Chapter, after releasing the first single, "Zamana Jali" on 18 October 2016 and the second single "Meri Jeet" on 7 February 2017, just a week before the album's release.

-On 26 July 2018, he released the first single "Sandesa" from his EP "Skull & Bones: Volume 2" was released, which turned out to be a remixed version of one of his unreleased singles.
+On 26 July 2018, he released the first single "Sandesa" from his EP Skull & Bones: Volume 2 was released, which turned out to be a remixed version of one of his unreleased singles.
 On 27 November 2018, Bohemia released the first original single "Koi Farak Nahi" for his EP Skull & Bones: Volume 2.
 In an interview, Bohemia stated his album was going to be released as an EP, but all the songs were eventually released as singles.

 At the end of 2018, Bohemia embarked on a tour in India, where he performed in Chandigarh, Delhi, Mumbai, and Rajasthan.
-He also appeared on an Episode on No.1 Yaarian With Raftaar and Salim Merchant.
+He also appeared and performed a remix of the song "Kurbaan" on an episode of McDowell's No.1 Yaari Jam alongside Raftaar and Salim Merchant.

-In February 2019, Bohemia released the third single "Umeed" from his EP Skull and Bones Volume 2.
+In February 2019, Bohemia released the third single "Umeed" from his EP Skull and Bones: Volume 2.
 In the following month, he also collaborated with Indian rapper Sidhu Moose Wala on the song "Same Beef".